 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most people feel sick for about five to seven days but recover just fine without treatment.
-You can take care of yourself at home by resting and drinking plenty of fluids to prevent dehydration.
+Many people call this infection food poisoning.
+But the bacteria can also spread in other ways, like through contact with an infected animal.
+Most people feel sick for about five to seven days.
+But they recover just fine without treatment.
+To care for yourself at home, rest and drink plenty of fluids to prevent dehydration.

 Campylobacter infections are very common among children and adults.
 They’re one of the top causes of diarrhea among people of all ages in the U.S. and globally.

-Researchers estimate about 1.5 million Campylobacter infections occur each year in the U.S. They’re typically more common in the summer than the winter.
+Researchers estimate about 1.5 million Campylobacter infections occur each year in the U.S. They’re more common in the summer than in the winter.

 You’ll notice symptoms about two to five days after you’re exposed to the bacteria.
 They’ll last for about a week.